2022.02.16: Five Watchwords for Public Procurement in 2022

 (This article was also recorded as a podcast, give a listen here!)

-What are five themes for Public Procurement in 2022?
+What are the five themes for Public Procurement in 2022?

 If there is one thing I know, everyone will have a different five, but at least some of the five concepts in this article are likely in your five words as themes critical to the pivot that is coming this year.